 Standardized patients are trained to document the skills of students and to provide them with honest and constructive feedback based on clinical performance.
-Sessions are recorded on video for evaluation and review by faculty members and students.
+The patients portray a medical scenario the same way for each student who examines them.
+During an encounter, the student takes a patient’s history, performs an appropriate physical examination and then provides the patient with a corresponding assessment and plan.

-The Center, formerly known as the Clinical Learning and Assessment Center, uses four full-body high fidelity patient simulators.
+The Center uses four full-body high fidelity patient simulators.

 These patient simulators breathe and have heartbeats, pupils that react to light and medications, pulses that can be felt at eight locations and lung sounds.
 They can also talk and accurately mimic human physiology responses to procedures such as CPR, intubation, ventilation and catheterization.